Article: Shaving Brush Knots: What’s the best for you?

 Synthetic shaving brush knots are a durable and economic option for beginners: they can create a good lather and they dry quickly, so they’re particularly fit for travelling.

 One of the major drawbacks of synthetic knots is their poor water retention property compared to natural bristles.
-Furthermore, the bristles are often trimmed in shape and the tips may feel a bit prickly, but you can also find very soft options.
+Furthermore, the bristles are often trimmed in shape and the tips may feel a bit prickly, but you can also find very soft options, like our Silversynth knot, made to achieve the same softness of a natural hair silvertip knot.

 If you are interested in a complete overview of synthetic knots, we suggest to browse this Sharpologist guide.